 When your stove acts out of the ordinary, the first reaction is to call for help.
 This guide may save time and money by enabling you to solve simple problems yourself.
-Problems encountered are often the result of only five factors: 1) poor fuel; 2) poor operation or maintenance; 3) poor installation; 4) component failure; 5) factory defect.
+Problems can be caused by to only five factors: 1) poor fuel; 2) poor operation or maintenance; 3) poor installation; 4) component failure; 5) factory defect.
 You can usually solve those problems related to 1 and 2.
 Your dealer can solve problems relating to 3, 4 and 5.
-Refer to diagrams on page 21 - 22 to help locate indicated parts.
+Refer to figures 28, 29 and 30 to help locate indicated parts.